|

 University.
 (A Canadian-supplied SLOWPOKE-2 is also operated at the International Centre for Environmental and Nuclear Sciences, Kingston,

-Toronto, a unit at MDS Nordion's facility in Kanata, and one at Dalhousie University (Halifax) - have been shut
+Toronto, plus the SLOWPOKE-2 reactors at MDS Nordion's facility in Kanata, Dalhousie University (Halifax),

 The SLOWPOKE-2 is a low-energy, pool-type research reactor designed by